michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 Go to 1&1 phpmyadmin click wordpress database and then export.

 #### 3# Back up everything on the FTP
-Drag plugins into RFP folder thats dated for this update.
+Drag it into RFP folder thats dated for this update.
 RPF has FTP

 #### 4# Check if plugins are supported by the current WP Core and change logs don't raise any conflicts.